2023 United States banking crisis: Economic impact

-The initial three bank failures and resulting pressures on other U.S. regional banks and were expected to reduce available financing in the commercial real estate market and further slow commercial property development.
+The initial three bank failures and resulting pressures on other U.S. regional banks were expected to reduce available financing in the commercial real estate market and further slow commercial property development.
 The Federal Reserve's discount window liquidity facility saw around $150 billion in borrowing from various banks by March 16, more than 12 times the $12 billion that the BTFP provided.

-There were multiple banks that also ran into significant liquidity issues but did not initially fail by 16 March, such as First Republic Bank and Credit Suisse.
-Unlike the first three banks, these banks faced trouble despite not primarily dealing in the technology or cryptocurrency sectors.
+Since the majority of First Republic's long term assets were in municipal bonds, it was unable to make full use of the BTFP as those assets did not qualify as an eligible collateral.

-By 16 March, large inter-bank flows of funds were occurring to shore up bank balance sheets and numerous analysts were reporting on a more general U.S. banking crisis.
+By March 16, large inter-bank flows of funds were occurring to shore up bank balance sheets and numerous analysts were reporting on a more general U.S. banking crisis.
 Many banks had invested their reserves in U.S. Treasury securities, which had been paying low interest rates.
-As the Federal Reserve began raising rates in 2022, bond prices declined decreasing the market value of bank capital reserves, leading some banks to sell the bonds at steep losses as yields on new bonds were much higher.
-Eleven of the largest U.S. banks are providing up to $30 billion to support the teetering San Francisco-based First Republic regional bank, and the Federal Reserve's discount window liquidity facility had experienced approximately $150 billion in borrowing from various banks by March 16.
+As the Federal Reserve began raising rates in 2022, bond prices declined, decreasing the market value of bank capital reserves and leading some banks to sell the bonds at steep losses as yields on new bonds were much higher.

-On 17 March, President Biden stated that the banking crisis had calmed down, while the New York Times said that the March banking crisis was hanging over the economy and had rekindled fear of recession as business borrowing would become more difficult as many regional and community banks would have to reduce lending.
+On March 17, President Joe Biden stated that the banking crisis had calmed down, while The New York Times said that the March banking crisis was hanging over the economy and had rekindled fear of recession as business borrowing would become more difficult as many regional and community banks would have to reduce lending.